almavoho/Calculator-app/README.md

 # Calculator-app
-A simple calculator for summing two integers written in C++/
+A simple calculator for summing two integers written in C++